 Student groups are given 200 MB of email quota.
-Warnings are given at 190 MB, and prohibited to send emails at 199 MB and prohibited to send and receive emails at 200 MB.
+Warnings are given at 190 MB, are prohibited from sending emails at 199 MB, and are prohibited from sending and receiving emails at 200 MB.

 What happens to my email messages if I exceed my email quota?

-When exceeding mail quota, your mail messages will not be delivered to your mailbox and returned to the sender with an error message that your mailbox is full.
+When you exceed your mail quota, your mail messages will not be delivered to your mailbox and will be returned to the sender with an error message that your mailbox is full.
 The sender will need to resend the message in its entirety once your mailbox function is restored.

 I have exceeded my email quota.
 What do I do now?

 When you exceed your mail quota, remove messages to reduce the amount of storage for your email.
-Check your Sent Items, Deleted Items and permanently delete unnecessary messages.
+Check your emails, sent items, and deleted items and permanently delete unnecessary messages.
 Save any large attachments to your hard drive and delete the message and attachment from all folders.